dbwebb-se/ctf/src/README.md

 make test
 ----------------------------

 Make the cft pass tests in `make test`.
+The test program will try to build and solve the ctf using the scripts in `script/{build,solve}.bash`.